 What is “Pain and Suffering?”

-Pain and Suffering includes not only physical pain, such as a herniated disc, but emotional distress and suffering.
-Pain and suffering includes a wide variety of symptoms and side-effects.
+Pain and Suffering include not only physical pain, such as a herniated disc, but emotional distress and suffering.
+Pain and suffering include a wide variety of symptoms and side-effects.
 Here are a few examples:

 - Depression or prolonged grief after the wrongful death of a spouse or family member.

-- Anxiety from chronic pain, cognitive disabilities, loss of physical functionallity such as not being to participate in a hobby or sport.
+- Anxiety from chronic pain, cognitive disabilities, loss of physical functionality such as not being to participate in a hobby or sport.